ZinhleMkhabela/ZinhleMkhabela/README.md

 ### ⚡ Fun Facts:

-- I spend 80% of my time in front of my computer.
+-I spend most of my time in front of my computer, but I promise I'm not addicted to coffee—yet.
-- I love reading self-development books and applying what I learn daily.
+-I enjoy reading self-development books and strive to apply the insights I gain daily.
-- Coding is not just a job for me; it's a passion and a way of life.
+-For me, coding isn't just a job—it's a passion and a way of life.